ShawnDriscoll/Game-Drawer/README.md

 Game-Drawer<br>
 ===========<br><br>
-Scraps of game code written in Python 2.5.4 and C99 for Windows XP/7.<br><br>
+Scraps of game code written in Classic Python 2.5.4 and C99 for Windows XP/7.<br><br>
 This has been an exercise for me in learning to use PyCharm and<br>
 GitHub together.
 I have since stopped using PyCharm and switched to<br>
 using Eclipse, which works with Python, Jython, Java, C/C++, and Git.<br><br>